Page created on August 8, 2021. Last updated on October 30, 2022 at 15:50

 WPW syndrome is characterised by the presence of WPW pattern and the occurrence of paroxysmal tachycardia.
 WPW syndrome occurs in as little as 2% of people with WPW pattern.
 The remaining 98% are asymptomatic.

 Asymptomatic people with WPW pattern rarely require treatment, although treatment should be considered if they develop an episode of paroxysmal tachycardia.
+For acute management of tachycardia, see below.

 Once terminated, the patient should receive therapy to prevent recurrence of the paroxysmal tachycardia.
 The first choice is catheter ablation of the accessory pathway.
 Oral flecainide or propafenone are second line options.